satellite-image-deep-learning/techniques/README.md

 * [Seamless-Satellite-image-Synthesis](https://github.com/Misaliet/Seamless-Satellite-image-Synthesis) -> generate abitrarily large RGB images from a map
 * [How to Develop a Pix2Pix GAN for Image-to-Image Translation](https://machinelearningmastery.com/how-to-develop-a-pix2pix-gan-for-image-to-image-translation/) -> article on machinelearningmastery.com
 * [Satellite-Imagery-to-Map-Translation-using-Pix2Pix-GAN-framework](https://github.com/anh-nn01/Satellite-Imagery-to-Map-Translation-using-Pix2Pix-GAN-framework)
+* [SAR to RGB Translation using CycleGAN](https://www.esri.com/arcgis-blog/products/api-python/imagery/sar-to-rgb-translation-using-cyclegan/) -> uses a CycleGAN model in the ArcGIS API for Python

 ## GANS
 * [Anomaly Detection on Mars using a GAN](https://omdena.com/projects/anomaly-detection-mars/)